christian-posta/christian-posta.github.io/_posts/2020-01-07-istio-as-an-example-of-when-not-to-do-microservices.markdown

 ## You've already gone down the path of microservices

-If you do go down the path of microservices, be honest with yourself and the organization when it's not working.
+If you do go down the path of microservices, be honest with yourself and the organization when it is not working.
 Correcting course may be the right move for the success of your product.

-## Honesty about when it's not working
+## Honesty about when it is not working

 Despite best intentions, it may be the right choice to go back to a monolith once you've started with microservices, even if it was for the right reasons.
-"It's okay" to go back to a monolith if your assumptions or the context around your decisions have changed.
+"It is okay" to go back to a monolith if your assumptions or the context around your decisions have changed.

 <img src="/images/istiologo.png" align="right" />